 Prior to this offering, there has been no public market for our common stock.
-Consequently, the initial public offering price for our common stock was determined between us and the representatives of the underwriters.
-The factors considered in determining the initial public offering price included:
+Consequently, the initial public offering price for our common stock will be determined between us and the representatives of the underwriters.
+The factors to be considered in determining the initial public offering price will include: